KY2001/wasm-poc/README.md

 python -m http.server 8080
 ```
 4. Open `http://localhost:8080/main.html` from your browser.

+⚠ If local changes are not reflected, clear your browser cache.

 ## How to build.
 1. Install and activate Emscripten according to the [official documentation](https://emscripten.org/docs/getting_started/downloads.html).